 The Hearing Committee shall determine a date(s) for its hearing on the matter.
-If a summary suspension has been ordered, the hearing must be scheduled to begin no later than thirty (30) calendar days from the date the Faculty Status Committee constituted the Hearing Committee, unless the Respondent waives his/her right to have the hearing begin within this time-frame.
-In all other cases, the hearing must be scheduled to being no sooner than thirty (30) and no later than ninety (90) calendar days from the date that the Faculty Status Committee constituted the Hearing Committee.
+If a summary suspension has been ordered, the hearing must be scheduled to begin no later than thirty-twenty-five (2530) businessealendar days from the date the Faculty Status Committee constituted the Hearing Committee, unless the

+Respondent waives his/her right to have the hearing begin within this time-frame.
+In all other cases, the hearing must be scheduled to being no sooner than thirty twenty-five (3025) and no later than ninety-seventy-five (9075) businesscalendar days from the date that the Faculty Status Committee constituted the Hearing Committee.
 The Hearing Committee shall attempt to accommodate the convenience of the parties with respect to the hearing date(s).
 The Hearing Committee shall notify the parties in writing of the hearing date(s) at least ten (10) business days in advance thereof.
 The Hearing Committee may continue the hearing date(s) at the request of either party, or at the Committee's own initiative, where justice so requires.
 However, the Hearing Committee will do so in writing and must determine that just cause exists for doing so.
 Justice requires swift resolution of the case.